-- CPU architecture: All nodes must use x86_64 CPU architecture. - Similar nodes: Red Hat recommends nodes have an identical configuration per role.
-That is, Red Hat recommends nodes be the same brand and model with the same CPU, memory and storage configuration. - Intelligent Platform Management Interface (IPMI): Installer-provisioned installation requires IPMI enabled on each node. - Latest generation: Nodes must be of the most recent generation.
+- CPU architecture: All nodes must use x86\64 CPU architecture. - Similar nodes: Red Hat recommends nodes have an identical configuration per role.
+That is, Red Hat recommends nodes be the same brand and model with the same CPU, memory and storage configuration. - Baseboard Management Controller: The provisioner node must be able to access the baseboard management controller (BMC) of each OpenShift Container Platform cluster node.
+You may use IPMI, Redfish, or a proprietary protocol. - Latest generation: Nodes must be of the most recent generation.
 Installer-provisioned installation relies on BMC protocols, which must be compatible across nodes.
 Additionally, RHEL 8 ships with the most recent drivers for RAID controllers.
 Ensure that the nodes are recent enough to support RHEL 8 for the provisioner node and RHCOS 8 for the control plane and worker nodes. - Registry node: (Optional) If setting up a disconnected mirrored registry, it is recommended the registry reside in its own node. - Provisioner node: Installer-provisioned installation requires one provisioner node. - Control plane: Installer-provisioned installation requires three control plane nodes for high availability. - Worker nodes: While not required, a typical production cluster has one or more worker nodes.
 Smaller clusters are more resource efficient for administrators and developers during development, production, and testing. - Network interfaces: Each node must have at least one 10GB network interface for the routable baremetal network.
 Each node must have one 10GB network interface for a provisioning network when using the provisioning network for deployment.
 Using the provisioning network is the default configuration.
 Network interface names must follow the same naming convention across all nodes.
 For example, the first NIC name on a node, such as eth0 or eno1, must be the same name on all of the other nodes.
 The same principle applies to the remaining NICs on each node.